CMU-SAFARI/MQSim/README.md

 The output parameters in the SSDDevice category contain values for:
 1. Average transaction times at a lower abstraction level (SSDDevice.IO_Stream)
 2. Statistics for the flash transaction layer (FTL)
-3. Statistics for each queue in the TSU: In the TSU exists a User_Read_TR_Queue, a User_Write_TR_Queue, a Mapping_Read_TR_Queue, a Mapping_Write_TR_Queue, a GC_Read_TR_Queue, a GC_Write_TR_queue, a GC_Erase_TR_Queue for each combination of channel and package.
+3. Statistics for each queue in the SSD's internal flash Transaction Scheduling Unit (TSU): In the TSU exists a User_Read_TR_Queue, a User_Write_TR_Queue, a Mapping_Read_TR_Queue, a Mapping_Write_TR_Queue, a GC_Read_TR_Queue, a GC_Write_TR_queue, a GC_Erase_TR_Queue for each combination of channel and package.
-4. For each package: the fraction of time in execution, in data transfer, in both execution and data transfer, and in idle mode.
-The fraction of time in idle mode is calculated as 1 minus the fraction of time in data transfer, and minus the time in both data transfer and execution.
+4. For each package: the fraction of time in the exclusive memory command execution, exclusive data transfer, overlapped memory command execution and data transfer, and idle mode.

 ## References